 \section{Related work}

 Papers in the scope of the literature review are chosen based on an intensive study of the previous scientific work in robotic systems modelling.
 In particular, the survey \cite{de2021survey} is deeply analysed.
-As the qualification criterion, the occurrence of ROS 1 metamodel is chosen as well as UML, or SysML language, to describe it.
-Six papers describing five metamodels met this criterion, all of which used UML.
-The metamodels are contrasted with the representative requirements to which MeROS is subjected (Tab. \ref{tab:ros-spec-req-sota}).
+As the qualification criterion for this review, the ROS metamodel was chosen that must be described using UML language or SysML language.
+Six papers describing five metamodels met this criterion, and all used UML to describe ROS~1.
+The metamodels are contrasted with the representative requirements to which MeROS is subjected (Tab.~\ref{tab:ros-spec-req-sota}) and that clearly differentiate compared metamodels.
 For clarification, the table refers to aspects of the metamodels, which are visualised in the analysed papers' diagrams.

 The authors of \cite{wenger2016model} present Ecore -- the ROS 1 metamodel as the central part of the ReApp workbench created to support the efficiency of software creation for robotic systems.
-The metamodel is specified in a single, extensive structural diagram, with the ROS node being its central part.
-The diagram describes the aspects of running system and comprises all ROS communication methods.
-The nodes are composed into an AppNetwork concept [R6.3].
+The metamodel is specified in a~single, extensive structural diagram, with the ROS node being its central part.
+The diagram describes the aspects of the running system and comprises all ROS communication methods.
+The nodes are integrated into an AppNetwork concept [R6.3].

 In the paper \cite{garcia2019bootstrapping}, the authors propose two methods based on the created RosSystem metamodel.
 It aims at the automated generation of models from manually written artefacts through static code analysis and monitoring the execution of the running system.
-A large part of the work is concentrated on the toolchain.
-This ROS metamodel is structurally specified in a UML class diagram that emphasises communication methods.
+A~large part of the work is concentrated on the toolchain.
+This ROS metamodel is structurally specified in a UML class diagram, emphasising communication methods.

-HyperFlex toolchain \cite{brugali2016hyperflex,gherardi2013variability} includes extensive and comprehensive metamodel addressing both ROS 1 and complementary Orocos.
-Formerly, these two frameworks were used together to take from RT properties of Orocos and elasticity of ROS.
-The presentation of HyperFlex is complex \cite{brugali2016hyperflex,gherardi2013variability}, both the running system and workspace are considered.
+HyperFlex toolchain \cite{brugali2016hyperflex,gherardi2013variability} includes extensive and comprehensive metamodel addressing ROS 1 and complementary Orocos.
+Formerly, these two frameworks were used together to take from the RT properties of Orocos and the elasticity of ROS.
+The presentation of HyperFlex is complex \cite{brugali2016hyperflex,gherardi2013variability}, and both the running system and workspace are considered.
 Concepts such as nodelet or metapackage are missing due to the HyperFlex period of its foundation.